trln/marc-to-argot/README.md

 ## Configurations

 ### Settings
-In addition to command-line options, you can permanently set these defaults in the **settings* block of your institution's config file.
+In addition to command-line options, you can permanently set the settings in the **settings* block of your institution's config file.
 ```
 # threads
 provide 'processing_thread_pool', 3